gerardhemgren/BE_gutematch/README.md

 The logic and control of the match is conditioned from the database.

 ## Server
-Is build in Node JS using Express.
+Is build with Node JS using Express.

 It uses the **'pg'** postgreSQL library to create a pool connection and call the queries with all the params taken from the body or the url param needed in all the functions/procedures.